-- Those neglected areas – Your microwave and stove are two appliances that often get neglected where cleaning is concerned.
+Your microwave and stove are two appliances that often get neglected where cleaning is concerned.
 They are also two of the main appliances that can attract cockroaches because of all of the food fragments that can get left inside of them.
 Make it a point to properly clean your stovetop, oven, and microwave on a regular basis, including any extractor hoods over the stove.
 If you have a toaster, make sure you empty the crumb trays daily.
-Other neglected and hard to reach areas that need attention are behind and under the stove and refrigerator which should be cleaned on a regular basis too.
+Other neglected and hard-to-reach areas that need attention are behind and under the stove and refrigerator which should be cleaned on a regular basis too.

-- Ventilation and holes – If you have areas where moisture build-up can happen, such as in crawl spaces and basements, find a way to ventilate these areas in order to create a drier atmosphere.
+If you have areas where moisture buildup can happen, such as in crawl spaces and basements, find a way to ventilate these areas in order to create a drier atmosphere.
 Also, be sure to seal any holes and cracks that you find, both inside and outside of the house, along with any utility pipes.
 In the house, look for gaps and cracks in the walls and floors (especially floorboards), around cabinets, water pipes, and electrical cables.
 Look for leaks, especially under sinks, and seal them properly.